leebickmtu/remote_pwr/README.md

 =========================
 Remotely query/change the power state of a computer from an always on, low power Raspberry Pi.

+Intended to be used over SSH to control the power state of a desktop computer.

 Includes EAGLE board schematic for a RPi HAT which the computer's front panel header connect to.
 And python scripts which can then be executed on the RPi to query/change the power state of the connected computer.

 Python script use